Late-Time Alleviation of the Hubble Tension in CPL Cosmology with Massive Neutrinos via Bayesian Physics-Informed Neural Networks: Comparison of Bayesian PINN with MCMC

+As shown in Figure~\ref{fig:cpl9}, we present a corner plot comparing the posterior distributions of the CPL+$\nu$ model obtained from the Bayesian PINN and MCMC analyses across several dataset combinations.
+Both methods are applied to identical datasets and likelihood ingredients — namely CMB distance priors combined with the late-time CC, BAO, and Pantheon+ probes — so that any differences in the resulting posteriors can be attributed to the inference framework itself rather than to inconsistencies in data usage.

+The results reported in Tables~\ref{tab:cpl_h0_tension} and \ref{tab:cpl_mnu_summary} are central to assessing the consistency between the two inference frameworks.
+The MCMC analysis, performed within the \texttt{Cobaya} framework using CMB distance priors together with the CC, BAO, and Pantheon+ likelihoods, yields constraints on the Hubble constant $H_0$, the CPL parameters $(w_0,w_a)$, and the total neutrino mass $\Sigma m_\nu$ that serve as a benchmark for the Bayesian PINN.
+Across all common dataset combinations, the Bayesian PINN reproduces these constraints to a remarkable degree: the inferred values of $H_0$, $\Omega_m$, $w_0$, $w_a$, and $\Sigma m_\nu$ agree with the corresponding MCMC results within $1$--$2\sigma$, and the associated Hubble-tension levels with respect to Planck 2018 and SH0ES (R22) follow the same qualitative trends.
+This level of agreement demonstrates that, when supplied with the same data, BPINN is capable of delivering posterior constraints that are effectively equivalent — not merely qualitatively similar — to those of a standard MCMC analysis.

+Notably, in several cases the BPINN posteriors on $H_0$ are as tight as, or marginally tighter than, the corresponding MCMC constraints.
+This behavior is plausibly attributable to the implicit regularization enforced by the physics-informed loss function, which embeds the background field equations directly into the training objective and thereby suppresses some of the late-time parameter degeneracies, rather than to any additional information beyond that available to the MCMC chains.

+The decisive advantage of the Bayesian PINN, however, lies in computational efficiency.
+Whereas the MCMC analysis requires extensive sampling of the full posterior via \texttt{Cobaya} — typically demanding substantial CPU time to achieve convergence — the Bayesian PINN, once trained, provides posterior estimates through a single fast forward evaluation of the network, reducing the inference time by orders of magnitude relative to conventional sampling-based approaches.
+This combination of MCMC-level accuracy and dramatically reduced computational cost establishes the Bayesian PINN as an efficient and reliable alternative for precision cosmology, particularly for time-critical or large-scale analyses of the Hubble tension and neutrino-mass constraints.

-Table~\ref{tab:pinn_vs_mcmc} summarizes the main differences and complementary features of the Bayesian PINN approach compared to a full-dataset MCMC analysis.
-While MCMC with the complete Planck 2018 CMB data, lensing, and late-time probes remains the standard for precision cosmology, the BPINN framework offers several advantages, including model flexibility, embedded physics constraints, efficient uncertainty quantification, and rapid inference once trained.
+Table~\ref{tab:pinn_vs_mcmc} summarizes the main methodological differences and complementary features of the Bayesian PINN approach relative to MCMC, both evaluated under the same CMB distance-prior and late-time data configuration.
+While MCMC remains the standard sampling-based approach for posterior inference in cosmology, the BPINN framework offers a markedly different computational paradigm, combining embedded physical constraints, efficient uncertainty quantification, and near-instantaneous inference once trained.